 Before you are admitted to study at the University, you will be provided with an estimate of the absolute minimum of your likely basic living costs and personal expenses.
 Your maintenance sum is budgeted to cover rent/accommodation, food, domestic bills, books, travel around Cambridge, personal computer equipment etc. and we will require evidence that you can cover these expenses.

 All graduate students have access to College dining facilities, where you can buy cafeteria-style meals three times a day.
-A typical one-course meal is in the range £3-4.
-Students who live in College-owned accommodation pay a Catering Charge per term: in the first year of a graduate course, this charge is £142.67 per term, and in later years, the charge is reduced to half of this.
-There is no further charge during the summer.
+A typical one-course meal is in the range £4-£6.
+Students who live in College-owned accommodation pay a Catering Charge per term, included in the termly rent shown above.

 Transport costs in Cambridge are minimal, as the city is small enough to walk or cycle.